mautic/user-documentation/docs/getting_started/how_to_install_mautic.rst

 .. note::

-  For troubleshooting ``ddev start``, paste ``ddev config global --nfs-mount-enabled=false && ddev config --nfs-mount-enabled=false`` and try again.
-For steps on DDEV troubleshooting, See :xref:`DDEV Troubleshooting`.
+  For troubleshooting see :xref:`DDEV Troubleshooting`.

   See Mautic's :xref:`Handbook` for more detailed instructions.